lukso-network/docs/docs/standards/generic-standards/01-lsp1-universal-receiver.md

 One way to solve this problem is by creating a standard function that any smart contract can implement.
 Wallets or profiles could use this function to notify the user about an incoming asset, information, followers, etc.

-## What does this standard represent ?
+## What does this standard represent?

 ### Specification

 :::success recommendation

-Smart contracts implementing the `universalReceiver(...)` function SHOULD **register** the **[LSP1UniversalReceiver InterfaceId](../smart-contracts/interface-ids.md) using ERC165**.
+Smart contracts implementing the `universalReceiver(...)` function SHOULD **register** the **[LSP1UniversalReceiver InterfaceId](../smart-contracts/10-interface-ids.md) using ERC165**.
 This way, other contracts can be aware that the contract supports the LSP1 standard.

 :::